ERITREA – The Trip

 Immigration.
 I presented my LOI provided by Teketse, paid $70 cash and got my full-page visa.
 Teketse was waiting for me and drove me to my hotel.
 His fee was $70 but I gave him $100 for his immeasurable help.

-I met another traveler, Natalie Leis from Germany who I have chatted with on Messenger many times about trips.
-She is here for 10 days and had returned from Karen today.
-She is traveling with a “friend”, an Eritrean who is guiding her around for free.
+I met another traveller, Natalie Leis from Germany who I have chatted with on Messenger many times about trips.
+She has been here for 10 days and returned from Karen today.
+She is travelling with a “friend”, an Eritrean who is guiding her around for free.
 She has about 170 countries and hopes to finish when I do with the YPT Least Visited Countries tour in the South Pacific.
 We had a coffee just as the restaurants were closing.
 I returned to my hotel, paid, and exchanged 100 E (15.8/E) so I had some cash.

 ON Africa Pension.
 450 EN (US$30).
-In a marvelous old Italian mansion, the ceilings are high, furniture old Italian, marble floors and walks.
+In a marvellous old Italian mansion, the ceilings are high, the furniture is old Italian, marble floors and walks.
 The garden is a marvel of plants and statues.
-Clean and had a good sleep.
+I cleaned and had a good sleep.
 The electricity went out during the night – blackouts are common here.

-I am missing internet and foolishly forgot to copy and paste my post on Eritrea so have no access to it as surprisingly with no internet, all my Chrome disappeared.
+I am missing the internet and foolishly forgot to copy and paste my post on Eritrea so have no access to it surprisingly with no internet, all my Chrome disappeared.

 ON Africa Pension